d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 is generalized
 with a $1 \times 1$ convolution (`conv4`),
 where setting `use_1x1conv=True, strides=2`
-halves the output height and width.
+halves the input height and width.

 ```{.python .input  n=2}
 %%tab mxnet